Before uploading images to the Online Grant System (CGO), lease format/size your images as follows:

 CGO will automatically rename your files

-Please size your image to be 1920 pixels on both edges.
-If your image is not square, please mask your image with black to bring your image to 1920 x1920 pixels.
-Note: No other size will be accepted for jury use.
+If your image is not square, you will need to mask your image with black to bring your image to 1920 x1920 pixels.
+EXAMPLE IMAGES: (your image would be the red/blue area)

 For Horizontal Images:

 Format with black horizontal bands on the top and bottom